 Examines loss as a part of life and the impact of trauma on individuals, families, and communities.
 Studies processes of resilience including grieving and growth.
 Discusses cultural influences and ethical issues.
 Explores social services and theories of helping as resources for survivors.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A knowledge of integrated practice in a discipline-specific project.
-Credits: 3, Hours: (3/0/0/0), Prereq: HSV-101; Arts & Sciences Elective Code: A
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: A sessment, treatment/interventions, and the development of social support systems and community resources.
+Applies learned knowledge of integrated practice in a discipline-specific project.
+Credits: 3, Hours: (3/0/0/0), Prereq: HSV-101 or HSV-109; Arts & Sciences Elective Code: A